 In our view, St. Mary's County's debt and contingent liability profile is very strong.
-Total governmental fund debt service is 4.9% of total governmental fund expenditures, and net direct debt is 49.9% of total governmental fund revenue.
-Overall net debt is low at 1.0% of market value, which is in our view a positive credit factor.
+Total governmental fund debt service is 5.1% of total governmental fund expenditures, and net direct debt is 53.3% of total governmental fund revenue.
+Overall net debt is low at 1.1% of market value, which is, in our view, a positive credit factor.

-The county's six-year CIP totals \$346.2 million, about half of which management expects to fund with additional debt issuances.
-We estimate the county could issue an estimated \$25 million-\$30 million of new money GO debt each year over the six-year CIP to finance various capital needs.
-Despite the possible issuances and likely increases in debt service costs, we do not expect this plan to negatively affect the county's debt and liability factor score, considering St Mary's County's above-average amortization schedule.
+Following this issuance, we calculate that the county will have approximately \$147 million in direct tax-supported debt.
+The county's six-year CIP totals \$310 million, a little less than half of which management expects to fund with additional debt issuances.
+We estimate the county could issue an estimated \$25 million-\$37 million of new-money GO debt each year over the six-year CIP to finance various capital needs.
+Despite the possible issuances and likely increases in debt service costs, we do not expect this plan to weaken the county's debt and liability factor score, considering its above-average amortization schedule.